Pushkin Industries

 Pushkin Industries is an American publisher of podcasts and audiobooks.
-It was co-founded in 2018 by Malcolm Gladwell and Jacob Weisberg.
+It was started in 2018 by Canadian Malcolm Gladwell and American Jacob Weisberg.
 As of 2021, it hosts over 25 podcasts.

 History

-The company was co-founded in 2018 by Malcolm Gladwell and Jacob Weisberg, based on the idea by Weisberg.
-The two worked together on Gladwell's podcast Revisionist History at Panoply Media and after the company exited the medium, the two wanted to do more projects together and decided to start Pushkin.
+The company was co-founded in 2018 by Malcolm Gladwell and Jacob Weisberg, based on an idea by Weisberg.
+The two worked together on Gladwell's podcast Revisionist History at Panoply Media and after Panoply exited the medium, the two wanted to do more projects together and started Pushkin.

-In 2019, Pushkin began producing audiobooks starting with Gladwell's Talking to Strangers: What We Should Know about the People We Don't Know.
-In 2019, Tim Harford launched his podcast Cautionary Tales on the podcast network.
+In 2019, Tim Harford launched his podcast Cautionary Tales on the network.
+That same year, Pushkin began producing audiobooks, beginning with Gladwell's Talking to Strangers: What We Should Know about the People We Don't Know.

 Among other books, it published Miracle and Wonder: Conversations with Paul Simon, co-written by Gladwell and based on interviews with the musician Paul Simon.
-Gladwell's The Bomber Mafia was written and conceived of as an audio production with sound effects and music, only after the script was complete was a book produced.
+Gladwell's The Bomber Mafia was written and conceived of as an audio production with sound effects and music.
+Only after the script was complete was a book produced.